ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 > *experiments.*
 > Answer:

-Using the cookiecutter template for the mlops course, we have filled out the .github/workflows, data, dockerfiles, reports and tests folders, We have not filled out the docs folder.
+Using the cookiecutter template for the mlops course, we have filled out the `.github/workflows`, `data`, `dockerfiles`, `reports` and `tests` folders.
+We have not filled out the docs folder but documentation for running the application is added in the READme file.
 The notebook folder have we not used for the final project.
-The source code is contained in the src folder.
-We have added the folders outputs which contains the logs of the train models and the folder results to store the predictions from the model.
+The source code is contained in the `src` folder.
+We have added the folders `outputs` which contains the logs of the train models and the folder `results` to store the predictions from the model.
 We did not fill out the src/models folder as we are using a pretrained model from the transformer framework.
-We have added scripts to the data folder and the visualization folder.
+We have added scripts to the `data` folder and the `visualization` folder.

 ### Question 6